thenewdarling/CurseOfStrahd/Session Recaps/2022-01-16 Session 15 - Begin Day 14.md

 Before they can move again, the hellhound's breath weapon recharges, and blasts [[Arlo]] and [[Magda]] -- she nearly goes down AGAIN but saved the Dex check, and with the reduced damage is on a SINGLE hit point.
 Then it's her turn -- vampire Regeneration burning five hit dice at once, she shouts a warning to [[Jeremiah]] to stand clear, and casts Silence centered on Mog, killing all spellcasting in the area.

-[[Jeremiah]] is bringing his zombies down on the enemies, getting into flanking positions for everyone. [[Varian]] casts Lolth's Fire, allowing the party to strike the [[hags]] in the Ethereal Plane.
+[[Jeremiah]] is bringing his zombies down on the enemies, getting into flanking positions for everyone. [[Varian]] casts [[Lolth]]'s Fire, allowing the party to strike the [[hags]] in the Ethereal Plane.
 Her location revealed, [[Arlo]] finishes off Ofelia.
 Mog, escaping the silence, disappears into the Ethereal Plane and for a moment, all is still...

 The party regroup, waiting for her to strike.